clarin-eric/resource-families-html-generator/README.md

 ```

 ### CSV format
-In order to create html table from .csv file with default rules, the file requires following columns (order not important):
+In order to create html table from .csv file with default rules, the file requires __all of following columns__ (order not important).
+Note that names of columns are case sensitive.

 Corpus | Corpus_URL | Language | Size | Annotation | Licence | Description | Buttons | Buttons_URL | Publication | Publication_URL | Note
 -------|------------|----------|------|------------|---------|-------------|---------|-------------|-------------|-----------------|-------